Global Catch Up: The Ultimate African Volunteer Adventure

 In a nutshell

 You'll never be far from your Big 5 besties!
-During the week, volunteers spend their days working closely with rangers to learn the what's-what of managing a reserve and give their all at conserving for the future.
-All while all the famous animal faces of Africa causally cruise past, going about their day only meters away from you.
+During the week, volunteers spend their days working closely with rangers to learn the what's-what of managing a reserve and give their all to conservation.
+All this while the famous animal faces of Africa causally cruise past, going about their day only metres away from you - magical.

 But since we last stopped in, what have they been up to over on the Eastern Cape?

-We need to talk about the elephant in the room (metaphorical… but, we are talking about Africa after all so you never know).
+We need to talk about the elephant in the room (metaphorical… but, we are talking about Africa after all).
 It's volunteer accommodation.
-Finding out what your accommodation for the next few days, weeks and months will be like can be one of the most exciting - or ‘interesting’ - factors of your volunteering journey.
-Depending on where you’re headed, it can be pretty hit or miss… and by miss, we mean an authentic, not-like-western-world experience to add to that book of life!
+Finding out what your accommodation for the next few days, weeks and months will be can be one of the most exciting, or ‘interesting’, factors of your volunteering journey.
+Depending on where you’re headed, it can be pretty hit or miss… And by miss, we mean an authentic, not-like-western-world experience to add to that book of life!

-Stress less though, because not only do our volunteers work on the reserve - they get to eat, sleep, live repeat out here too.
-Thanks to an influx of donations, the reserve have finally been able to make some much needed upgrades to all their facilities.
-They are only one of a handful of luxury accommodation providers in the area - and the only one of its kind located on a reserve.
+Stress less though.
+Not only do our volunteers work on the reserve, they get to eat, sleep, live, repeat out here too.
+Thanks to an influx of donations, the reserve has finally been able to make some much needed upgrades to all their facilities.
+They are one of a handful of luxury accommodation providers in the area - and the only one of its kind located on a reserve.
 No cabin fever to be had here, folks!

 Although the population of African Buffalo has stayed in the conservation ‘safe zone’ in recent years, the reserve isn’t taking any risks!
 They’ve just launched a new Buffalo research scholarship to support the recent population increase.
 Sponsored by the Jeeva Foundation, this new project will aim to advance knowledge for disease management and will seek to promote further wildlife conservation.
 By expanding research, they can also reduce the spread of infectious nasties and support safe and sustainable cattle and dairy farming throughout South Africa.
 We can’t wait to see the results!

 Fancy hearing the roar of lions at night and the monkeys scampering across your rooftop?
-Check it out for yourself by clicking that little blue button below…
+Check it out for yourself by clicking that little green button below…